-- 1.1 Work on the Neighbourhood Plan (NP) initially began in 2011.
-The plan area was however designated relatively recently on 19 February 2019.
-The plan boundary is shown in Figure 1. - 1.2 The NP covers the year up to 2027. - 1.3 The NP is made up of the following chapters: - Chapter 1: Introduction - Chapter 2: Malton and Norton Yesterday and Today, describes the two towns and key issues - Chapter 3: Vision and Objectives for the area up to year 2027. - Chapter 4: 41 Planning Policies divided into eleven key themes - Chapter 5: Community actions.
-Non planning policies accompanying the plan policies and proposals - Chapter 6: Monitoring chapter - 1.4 The Vision underpinning the plan is as follows:
+- 1.2 The NP covers the year up to 2027. - 1.3 The NP is made up of the following chapters: - Chapter 1: Introduction - Chapter 2: Malton and Norton Yesterday and Today, describes the two towns and key issues - Chapter 3: Vision and Objectives for the area up to year 2027.

+- Chapter 4: Neighbourhood Plan Policies and Proposals 44 Planning Policies divided into eleven key themes - Chapter 5: Community Facilities and Actions.
+Non planning policies accompanying the plan policies and proposals - Chapter 6: Monitoring, Review and Implementation chapter - 1.4 The Vision underpinning the plan is as follows:

-Malton and Norton boast a rich heritage and culture, from their historical origins and archaeological and architectural legacy to their surviving traditional horse racing and foodbased industries.
+Malton and Norton boast a rich heritage and culture, from their historical origins and archaeological and architectural legacy to their surviving traditional horse racing and food-based industries.
 These are the bedrocks on which our future vision for the towns are based.

-As such, by the end of the plan period in 2027, our three conservation areas will be better understood, their assets better protected as a result, and their appearance and character enhanced by new development and other improvements in keeping with their key elements and features.
+As such, by the end of the plan period in 2027, our three conservation areas will be better understood, their assets better protected as a result, and their appearance and character enhanced by sensitive improvements in keeping with their key elements and features.
 This enlightened approach to development and design will also be reflected in the wider Neighbourhood Area.

-The local food and horse-racing industries which are so much a part of the towns and their hinterland will be confirmed in their status and have developed further within a climate of promotion and encouragement.
+The local food and horse-racing industries which are so much a part of the towns, and their hinterland will be confirmed in their status and have developed further within a climate of promotion and encouragement.